 Gallery of Images

-All photos © Karen Netto (Andrews).
+All photos © Karen Andrews.
 Top left to bottom right: Harebells, Campanula rotundifolia, in grassland at Cheddar Gorge (4) and Brean Down, Somerset with bee inside corolla (1 shot).

 There is an ongoing debate between taxonomic experts over the Campanulaceae.
 Different authors currently do not arrive at the same conclusions.
 Taxonomic disagreements relate to the evolutionary process.
 Campanula is the largest genus in Campanulaceae with 17 species in the UK to 144 in Europe.
 Campanula rotundifolia exacerbates the taxonomic debate by being an extremely variable species.